 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Ooma vs RingCentral: Head-to-Head
+Ooma vs RingCentral: At a Glance

-The fight between Ooma and RingCentral is a close one, but it’s RingCentral that emerges victorious.
+The fight between Ooma and RingCentral is a fairly close one, but it’s RingCentral that emerges victorious.
 That being said, Ooma is marginally cheaper than RingCentral.
 Ooma Office starts at $19.95 per user, per month, while RingCentral begins at $20 per user, per month when you pay annually, and Ooma has a variety of other plans that are a bit cheaper overall than RingCentral.

-Price from The typical lowest starting price.
+Starting price The typical lowest starting price.
 The lowest price available for your business will depend on your needs. | Core Benefit | Pros | Cons | Free Trial | Free app | Call rates | ||

 ---|---|---|---|---|---|---|---|---|

-Flexibility: No contracts, keep your number, and work from anywhere. | Large variety of Helpdesk and CRM integrations | |||||||
+Crystal-clear call quality | Large variety of Helpdesk and CRM integrations | |||||||

 |